ONSdigital/dp-census-atlas/README.md

 ### 'Data' API

-- Get the values for a category, for one 'tile'.
+- Get the values for a category, for all the areas in one 'tile'.
 - E.g. `atlas/data/msoa/127-84-8/QS501EW0002.csv`

+When the user selects a category, like `education > qualifications > no qualifications`, we need to know the percentage of people who have no qualifications in all of the areas we're currently looking at.
+If we were looking near Oxford, we'd load a CSV file for any/all of the tiles in the viewport.

 This API retrieves the values for the specified category, for all of the areas in the _tile_.
 We define our own tiles, by breaking up the country into smaller or larger rectangles according to population density.

-When the user selects a category, like `education > highest level of qualification > no qualifications`, we need to know the percentage of people who have no qualifications in all of the areas we're currently looking at.
-If we were looking near Oxford, we'd load a CSV file for any of the tiles in view.
+There's a tile set for each significant zoom level (i.e., for each geotype).

-> At the LAD level, there's actually just one big tile covering the whole of England & Wales.
+> At the top (LAD) level, there's just one tile, covering the whole of England & Wales.

 Example data:

     geography_code,QS501EW0002
     ...
     E07000177,0.19688
     E07000178,0.13641   <--- 13.6% of people in Oxford LAD have no qualifications E07000179,0.16471
     ...

-Note that we generally call this "percentage" a _ratio_ in the app, and it's expressed as a decimal.
-We format it as a percentage in the UI.
+We generally call this "percentage" a _ratio_ in the app, and it's expressed as a decimal.
+(We format it as a percentage in the UI.)

 ### 'Breaks' API

 - Get the breaks for a category, for a geotype
 - E.g. `atlas/breaks/msoa/QS501EW0002.json`

 This API represents the "five colours" - otherwise known as the breaks, or "buckets", of the choropleth.

 Logically, this is just 6 numbers between 0 and 1.
-The output is split into two for historical reasons, with the highest and lowest numbers in a separate array.
-(The property names here can otherwise be ignored):
+(The output is split into two for historical reasons, with the highest and lowest numbers in a separate array.
+The property names here can otherwise be ignored).

+Now we know how to colour an area!
+(We know which bucket its value belongs to.)

     "MSOA": [
         0.14306061085614813,